janis91/ocr/README.md

 **This software is in beta phase and should not be integrated in any production environment.
 If you tested it and want to give feedback, please open an issue.
 Thank You!**
 Nextcloud OCR (optical character recoginition) processing for images and PDF with tesseract-ocr and OCRmyPDF brings OCR capability to your Nextcloud 10.
 The app uses tesseract-ocr, OCRmyPDF and a php internal message queueing service in order to process images (png, jpeg, tiff) and PDF (currently not all PDF-types are supported, for more information see [here](https://github.com/jbarlow83/OCRmyPDF)) asynchronously and save the output file to the same folder in nextcloud, so you are able to search in it.
-The source data won't get lost.
+The source data won&#39;t get lost.
 Instead:
  - in case of a PDF a copy will be saved with an extra layer of the processed text, so that you are able to search in it.
  - in case of a image the result of the OCR processing will be saved in a .txt file next to the image (same folder).